JAPANESE WORDS AND PHRASES

 Uchikake — Colored kimono worn by the bride after the ceremony; often the background is lucky red.

 Ume — Flowering and fruiting plums.
 They bloom early, before the sakura.
+The ume flower is the crest of the Maeda family.

 Umeboshi — Salt pickled plums or apricots of many varieties, mostly eaten at breakfast.

-Umi-Bozu — Japanese word for the Colossal or Giant Squid.
+Umi-Bozu — The Japanese word for the Colossal or Giant Squid.
 In folklore, the souls of monks who failed to attain enlightenment, sometimes out to steal the souls of drowning sailors.

-Uta bikune — Buddhist nun who preaches and teaches by singing in public places.
+Uta-bikune — Buddhist nun who preaches and teaches by singing in public places.

-Wakame — Popular sea vegetable.
+Wakame — A popular sea vegetable.

 Wajin — Japanese people of the predominant ethnic group — almost everyone.

 Yokai — Sometimes yukai.
-A catch-all term for a variety of supernatural beings, ghosts or other denizens of the material or even non-material world.
+A catch-all term for a variety of supernatural beings, ghosts or other denizens of the material or non-material world.